automorphism88/gentoo-overlay/README.md

 x11-drivers/ati-drivers
-Old closed source fglrx driver for ATI/AMD graphics cards (previously removed from portage tree, with patches added for kernels up to 4.9)
+Old closed source fglrx driver for ATI/AMD graphics cards (previously removed from portage tree, with patches added for kernels up to 4.9 - may work with newer kernels, but has not been tested and may require further patching)

 x11-libs/amd-sdl-sdk and x11-libs/xvba-video
 For use with x11-drivers/ati-drivers (previously removed from portage tree)